honungsburk/thecrimsonking/src/OdetoaPrincess.markdown

 their desire is mired in the golden glow
 of hellfire, hellfire, heaven's light, and hellfire.

-Brave knight, you can not save what burned to ash,
+Brave knight, you can not save what burned to ash;
 the fierce flames send shivers down your spine,
 a tingle, a sensation so subtle until it clash
 and wreaks havoc under the guise of "I feel fine".